top of page

 SUBMISSION

-You will submit your entry to the Joplin History and Mineral Museum by sharing through Google Drive.
+You will submit your entry to the Joplin History and Mineral Museum by sharing through a Google Drive which will be given to the teachers at each participating school.

 SPECIFICATIONS